-If your rent is under \$2,615.16 per month, your landlord cannot evict your dependents from your primary residence unless the landlord obtains a court order.
-(This monthly rent maximum was adjusted for inflation in January 2006.)
-Should the landlord seek a court order, the court may stay the proceedings for 90 days.
+If your rent does not exceed \$2400.00 per month in the year 2003 (the Act provides a formula to calculate the rent ceiling for subsequent years) your landlord cannot evict your dependents from your primary residence unless the landlord obtains a court order.
+Should the landlord seek a court order the court may stay the proceedings for 90 days.